When you can't access files saved in a folder, try any one of the 3 fixes listed below to bring your files back:

 - Recover lost, deleted, or inaccessible files, videos, documents, photos, audio, music, emails effectively

-- Restore data after deleting, formatting, emptying recycle bin, virus attack, system crash, and more.
+- Restore deleted data , formatting, emptying recycle bin, virus attack, system crash, and more.

 - Support over 1000 types of files like JPG/JPEG, DOC/DOCX, XLS/XLSX, PPT/PPTX, MP3, WAV, WMA, AVI, MOV, MP4, and more.